software-development-project-1/software-development-project-1.github.io/material/introduction.md

 ## Writing good user stories

 The user stories described previously sound like fairly good descriptions of software features.
 But what makes a good user story?
 A good user story describes a _feature that provides value for the end user of the software_.
-This means, that the description should be written so that the _customer can understand it_.

-Because the Product Owner in the Scrum Team is commonly a non-technical person, user stories should not contain technical details of the implementation.
-For example, the following user story is too technical:
+This means, that the user story should be written from the user's point of view and not contain technical details.
+For example, the following user story is written from the developer's perspective and contains technical implementation details:

 > ❌ As a developer, I want to optimize the database by adding a new index to the blog posts table so that the list of blog posts of a blog loads fast.